The Price of Love (Woof!) | Wealthsimple

 Wow, how a year flies.
 You bought a puppy, and now you’ve got a full-on full-grown dog.
 And a dog that mostly doesn't wake you up at 4 a.m. or pee on the midcentury modern sofa you got as a wedding present.
 All in all, a big success.
 The yearly expenses from here on out should be lower (unexpected emergencies notwithstanding, of course; this is a living thing and living things are unpredictable).
 Here's what to expect:

-But our best estimate for normal food cost is somewhere between $26 to $80 a month.
-Remember: while $10 CAD a month doesn’t seem like a big difference, if you've learned anything about the power of compounding, it makes a big difference over time.
+But our best estimate for normal food cost is somewhere between £20 - 60 a month.
+Remember: while £10 a month doesn’t seem like a big difference, if you've learned anything about the power of compounding, it makes a big difference over time.

 Canine Paraphernalia Now that the dog's adulted, you'll hopefully need to buy new beds less often, not to mention leashes, collars, toys and the like.
 But you'll have to buy some of this stuff occasionally — how much depends largely on both the type of dog you have (does he ravenously chew through bones and dog dishes?) and whether you love buying new stuff for your dog.

-Subscription boxes like Bark Box or The Dapper Dog box can cost around $25, offering a combo of toys, treats, and chews.
+Subscription boxes like The Barky Box or Purplebone Purplebox can cost around £20, offering a combo of toys, treats, and chews.
 And they’re themed, though we’re not sure if that’s more for you or the pup.

 Grooming Again, it's going to depend on what kind of dog you have, how coiffed you want your dog to be, how much you're willing to do yourself, and whether you're an extreme-dog-makeover person with a canine that requires professional grooming.
 (Those are some crazy looking dogs, right?)